yumyumgummy11/Linux-Grub-Randomizer/README.md

 ```
 sudo touch /etc/systemd/system/grub-randomizer.service
 ```

-  now copy this code into the grub-randomizer.service file and replace the file path to where you put the script.
+3. Now copy this code into the grub-randomizer.service file and replace the file path to where you put the script.
 EX filepath: /home/USER/Downloads/grub_randomizer.py

   you can use this command to edit the grub-randomizer.service file
   ```